ohioit/vscode-devcontainer-base/README.md

 - Post-start script that properly configures docker credentials and kubeconfig.

+> Note: This devcontainer may only work on Linux, Mac OS, and inside
+> of WSL on Windows.
+It will likely fail outside of WSL.

 ## Security Note

 This container uses a passwordless sudo for the user in the container.